 The complaint was raised in the village of Lesale, in Tsalenjikha municipality, during a meeting with Irakli Kupradze, one of the leaders of the opposition coalition Strong Georgia-Lelo.

 According to the coalition, local residents told Kupradze that the village has been waiting for years for basic road repairs.
-They said the road remains in poor condition despite repeated promises that it would be rehabilitated.
+They said the road remains in poor condition despite repeated promises that it would be rehabilitated, according to Interpressnews.

 Residents said the problem becomes especially serious during bad weather, when the damaged road can leave the village practically cut off from the outside world.